varugheseben/edurek-data_science/Machine Learning/Introduction.md

      - **Support Vector Machines** : Finds the optimal hyperplane that best separates different classes in a high-dimensional space.

   3. **Unsupervised Learning**: The algorithm is given unlabeled data and must find patterns, structures, or anomalies on its own without any guidance.

+        It is primarily used for:
+        - Clustering : Grouping similar data points together
+        - Dimensionality Reduction : Compressing data by reducing the number of random variables under consideration, making it easier to visualize or process.
+        - Association Rule Learning : Finding interesting relations between variables in large databases (e.g., "people who buy diapers also buy beer").

         - Example: Customer segmentation for marketing, Recommendation engines(like Suggestions fron Netflix)
-  4. **Reinforcement Learning**: The algorithm learns by interacting with an environment.
+  5. **Reinforcement Learning**: The algorithm learns by interacting with an environment.
 It takes actions and receives feedback in the form of rewards (for correct actions) or penalties (for mistakes).
         - Example: Self-driving cars navigating traffic, Robotics